Information for:Sign up to our Engage eNewsletter

 Degree accreditation is undertaken by sector specific professional engineering institutions under licence from the Engineering Council.
 These institutions interpret the standards as appropriate for their own sector of the profession and use them when deciding whether degree programmes meet the requirements to be awarded ‘Engineering Council accredited degree' status.

 AHEP was first published by the Engineering Council in 2004, and adopts the same outcomes-focused approach as UK-SPEC.
-It was reviewed in 2013 with its latest edition published in April 2014.
+It was reviewed in 2013 It was most recently reviewed and updated in 2020, with the fourth edition published in August 2020.
 Since 2006, the Quality Assurance Agency (QAA) has adopted the Engineering Council’s learning outcomes as the subject benchmark statement for engineering.

 Programmes may be accredited as fully or partially meeting the education requirements for registration as either an Incorporated Engineer (IEng) or a Chartered Engineer (CEng).
 AHEP sets out the output standards expected from each of the following: